Claude Opus 4.5Batch 1

 3. 3A controller C that orchestrates the process

-"The moment I saw the DNA molecule, then I knew it...
+"The moment I saw the molecule, then I knew it...
 I knew this."

 10. Wordplay as Cognitive Tool